pantheon-systems/documentation/source/content/guides/build-tools/08-custom-theme.md

     ```

-13. Commit your changes in Pantheon from the command line with Terminus to sync with GitHub:
+13. Commit your changes in Pantheon from the command line with Terminus, to sync with GitHub:

     ```bash
     terminus env:commit $SITE.$ENV --message="Activate new custom theme"